webern/bottlerocket-test-system/README.md

 - `agent` contains libraries with the traits and harnesses for creating test and resource agents.

-- `bottlerocket-agents` contains the implementations of the test and resource traits that we use for Bottlerocket testing.
+- `bottlerocket` contains the implementations of the test and resource traits that we use for Bottlerocket testing.

-- `testsys` contains the command line interface for installing the system and running tests.
+- `cli` a CLI that can be used to install the controller, run tests, etc.

-The `model`, `agents` and `controller` crates are general-purpose, and define the TestSys system.
+The `model`, `agents`, `controller` and `cli` crates are general-purpose, and define the TestSys system.
-It is possible to use these libraries and controller to for testing purposes other than Bottlerocket.
+It is possible to use these for testing purposes other than Bottlerocket.

-The `testsys` CLI and `bottlerocket-agents` crates are more specialized to Bottlerocket's testing use cases.
+The `bottlerocket` and `tools` directories are more specialized to Bottlerocket's testing use cases.

 ## Security